 Prior to joining the Iowa Utilities Board, Jacobs was president of The Jacobs Group, LLC, a consulting firm specializing in strategic planning, board development, community outreach, and fund development.
 In addition, Jacobs’ career includes professional and management-level positions in the telecommunications, non-profit, and financial services industries.

 Jacobs served in the Iowa House of Representatives from 1994 to 2008.
 She was elected by her peers to serve as Majority Whip for seven years.
 Jacobs also sat on the Commerce, State Government and Appropriations Committees.
-She served as co-chair of several interim committees including a study committee on the Iowa Communications Network.

 Jacobs has been recognized with several honors including the 2008 West Des Moines Citizen of the Year, 2008 Drake University Outstanding Master of Public Administration Alumnus Award, 2008 Greater Des Moines Leadership Institute Business Leadership Award, 2005 Iowa Grocers Association Legislative Leadership Award, and the 2001 Des Moines Business Record Woman of Influence.